- Scientific name : Ferula gummosa Boiss

 99% of this product in plastic barrels of 50 to 70 kg is exported in bulk and at a very cheap price to India, while the harvest of this plant is associated with the destruction of the environment and the extinction of native species.

 Types of asafoetida

-There are two types of asafoetida plants, one of which is fragrant and the other is fragrant, which is cultivated in Iran and has medicinal uses.
+There are two types of asafoetida plants, one is fragrant and the other is smelly, which is cultivated in Iran and has medicinal uses.

 Tear or seed type

 The first leachate harvest without a plant cross section is the tear type.
 This type of sap is the best and rarest type of asafoetida, which has a often flat, elliptical, hazelnut-sized appearance and comes out naturally from the stem of the plant in small quantities and is soft without soil and debris.